 - Add your email address; visit my.rutgers.edu/portal.
 You may do this once you are registered you do not need to wait.

 - Three days after registering for classes, go to universityhealthplans.com to complete the enrollment form.
 You will receive a confirmation number on the screen and to your Rutgers email, once you have successfully submitted the enrollment form.

-- Wait four days after receiving your enrollment confirmation number, go to universityhealthplans.
+- Wait 5-7 business days after receiving your enrollment confirmation number, go to universityhealthplans.
 On the left navigation bar, select “Log into my account."
 You may then create an account, log in, and print your card.

 Alternate Health Coverage And Waiver Instructions +

 Individuals may elect to have alternate insurance coverage other than the Student Health Insurance Plan, either through a policy of their own choosing or through an alternate insurance provider.
 In either of these cases, students must take specific action in order to have the automatic insurance charges removed from their term bill.

 Steps to Waive Health Insurance Fee- Legacy Rutgers Students